Small Town Sounds aims to showcase the impressive, vibrant and plentiful music scene in Dumfries & Galloway.

-This website provides a platform for the musicians based in the region to reach potential fans, promoters, journalists and other musicians who may be looking for support acts or collaboration opportunities.
-It is also the central place for local music news, reviews and interviews which can be read by music fans both inside and outside of the region.
+This website provides a platform for musicians based in the region to reach potential fans, promoters, journalists and other musicians.
+It is the central place for local music news, reviews and interviews, and our articles are read worldwide.

 If you would like to get involved with Small Town Sounds either as a musician or a contributor to the site, please get in touch.
 Feel free to get in touch if you would like to collaborate with Small Town Sounds too.